 It is paramount to test your app before publishing it.
-It is better to get the feedback of your app with a sample of end users.
+It is better to get feedback on your app from a sample of end-users.
 Google Play itself provides you with an option to test the application.

 Your app page plays a very vital role in attracting Android users.
 Keep its details compact and precise.
-After uploading APK file, go to store listing page and add following details related to your application:
+After uploading the APK file, go to the store listing page and add the following details related to your application:

 - Full description ( up to 4000 characters)

 - Short description( up to 12 to 80 characters)